sony/LibriTTS-VI/README.md

   - The original Japanese guidelines used by the four annotators for rating the 10 subjective VIs (excluding `K) Slow-Fast`) on a 1-7 scale.
 - `annotation_guidelines_en.md`
   - The English translation of the annotation guidelines.
-- `LibriTTS-R_VI_labeled_100.json`
+- `LibriTTS-R_VI_labeled_100.tsv`
-  - The core manual annotations for 100 utterances.
+  - The manual annotations for 100 utterances.
 Each line contains a `wav_path` and the ratings from the four annotators for each of the 10 subjective scales, separated by hyphens.

-    ```json
+    ```tsv
     wav_path	low-high	m-f	clear-hoarse	calm-restless	powerful-weak	youthful-aged	thick-thin	firm-relaxed	dark-bright	cold-warm
     22_121140_000011_000004.wav	3-5-6-3	5-5-6-5	4-4-2-4	3-3-1-3	3-4-4-3	4-4-4-4	5-5-3-5	3-3-3-3	4-3-3-4	4-3-4-4
     92_6488_000063_000002.wav	4-6-4-5	6-7-7-7	2-2-2-1	4-3-5-4	5-4-4-5	3-2-2-2	6-5-4-6	3-3-4-5	3-3-3-6	3-3-4-3